Past Clinic: 2020 High Performance Swim Camp Series

 - BODY POSITION: Participants will work with Olympian Amini Fonua and Coach Atiba Wade to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.

 - ROTATION: The fastest backstrokers in the world use a powerful rotation to create more power and increase their tempo.
 Learn how much to rotate, when to rotate, and how to use it for maximum speed and power.

 - KICK: Have you ever noticed how many swimmer's knees break the surface when they kick in backstroke.
 This means that the swimmer is kicking with their knees which is less efficient than kicking from their hip.
-Nick will help swimmers maintain maximum propulsion with the proper kicking technique.
+Amini will help swimmers maintain maximum propulsion with the proper kicking technique.

 - PULL: It is very important for swimmers to bend their elbow very early in the pull so that they can get an early catch for an immediate and powerful press back into the water.